TransposeData/docs/docs/sql/tables/protocol-layer/nft-sales/opensea_nft_sales.md

 # OpenSea NFT Sales

 The `opensea_nft_sales` table provides indexed views of all NFT sales transacted on a specific chain for OpenSea, with support for USD price conversions, multi-token NFT sales, semi-fungible NFT sales, aggregator annotations, and much more.
+Supported chains: `ethereum`, `polygon`.

 | Name                | Description                                                                 | Type        |
 | --------- | --------- | --------------------------------------------------------------------------- |